BdR76/GLES.JS-Android-Studio-project/readme.md

 ------
 [GLES.JS on github](https://github.com/borisvanschooten/glesjs)

-GLES.JS by Boris van Schooten (tmtg.net / boris@13thmonkey.org) is provides
+GLES.JS by Boris van Schooten (tmtg.net / boris@13thmonkey.org) provides
 Android WebGL bindings for the Javascript V8 engine (ARMv7 architecture).

 The purpose of GLES.JS is to wrap a HTML5/JavaScript game and compile it into a